secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 -Tablet views look professional at 800px and above.
 Responsive units are used for font-sizing.

 ### Tablet breakpoint added at 800px.
 All major layout structures are percentages.
-All font sizes are REM.
+All font sizes are rems.

 ## Technologies Used